 Once your baby fish are approaching 3-6 months old, you may begin to see some aggression, and a pecking order will begin to form within the tank.
-At this stage, you will need to separate the males, mainly to avoid any fighting.
+You will need to separate the males at this stage, mainly to avoid any fighting.

 Aggression seen at this point will be caused by them becoming teenagers, where they will be ready to mate and fight for their own territory within the aquarium.

 Betta fish start to reach sexual maturity from around 4 months old, and they will reach their peak at approximately 10-14 months of age.

 Although females are much less aggressive and are more likely to get along in the same tank, especially with sisters, some fighting can also occur.
 The aggressive females will also need to be removed and put in a separate tank when it does.

 Baby betta fish grow pretty quickly, considering they can measure as little as 0.8mm at birth and grow to around 5cm within 11-12 weeks.